HarshitDawar55/Apache-Webserver/README.md

 Requirements
 ------------

-No Pre-requisite as such, but it depends where you are using this role, if it is been used on AWS, then the account of AWS is required.
+No Pre-requisite as such, but it depends on where you are using this role, if it is been used on AWS, then the account of AWS is required.

 Role Variables
 --------------